 DIS - Study Abroad in Scandinavia

-American undergraduate students in Music Performance, Composition and Sound Engineering/Music Production studies are able to apply to The Royal Danish Academy of Music.
+American undergraduate students in the study areas of Music Performance, Composition and Sound Engineering/Music Production can apply at The Royal Danish Academy of Music.

 DIS Courses at RDAM

-The study program at RDAM is part time for one semester and is equal to 15 ECTS credits (European Credit Transfer System), or 6 American Credits.
-One full study year equals to 60 ECTS Credits.
+The study programme at RDAM is part time for one semester and equivalent to 15 ECTS credits (European Credit Transfer System) or 6 American Credits.
+A study year equals to 60 ECTS Credits.